danny-avila/LibreChat/docs/deployment/digitalocean.md

 >These instructions are designed for someone starting from scratch for a Docker Installation on a remote Ubuntu server.
 You can skip to any point that is useful for you.

->There are many ways to go about this, but I will present to you the easiest methods I'm aware of.
-These configurations can vary based on your liking or needs.
+**There are many ways to go about this, but I will present to you the easiest methods I'm aware of.
+These configurations can vary based on your liking or needs.**

-Digital Ocean is a great option for personal use, since you can benefit off a free [$200 credit](https://m.do.co/c/4486923fcf00) as described below, and in any case, one of the cheapest tiers will work for LibreChat in a low-stress (small amount of users) environment.
-Should your resource needs increase, there are several, plug-and-play options for you to upgrade very easily.
+Digital Ocean is a great option for deployment: you can benefit off a free [$200 credit](https://m.do.co/c/4486923fcf00), and one of the cheapest tiers ($6/mo) will work for LibreChat in a low-stress, minimal-user environment.
+Should your resource needs increase, you can always upgrade very easily.

-Digital Ocean is also my personal preferred choice for testing deployment, as it comes with useful resource monitoring/console access tools right out of the box.
+Digital Ocean is also my preferred choice for testing deployment, as it comes with useful resource monitoring and server access tools right out of the box.

-**Using Digital Ocean will directly support the project by helping me cover the test deployment costs with credits!
-Click on this banner below for a $200 credit (available for 60 days) and to directly support LibreChat!**
+**Using the following Digital Ocean link will directly support the project by helping me cover deployment costs with credits!
+Click on this banner below to get a $200 credit (available for 60 days) and to directly support LibreChat!**

 [![DigitalOcean Referral Badge](https://web-platforms.sfo2.cdn.digitaloceanspaces.com/WWW/Badge%201.svg)](https://www.digitalocean.com/?refcode=4486923fcf00&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge)